 MCB provides support for conferences and workshops in emerging areas in the molecular and cellular biosciences.
-MCB particularly is interested in supporting conference and workshops on the predictive, quantitative, and theory-driven research topics that are at the intersection of biology with other disciplines.
-Typically, MCB-supported conferences and workshops bring together diverse researchers from different fields.
-The following information is intended to provide guidance for applying for conference and workshop funding.
-For more information, please contact a cognizant program director.
+MCB is particularly interested in supporting meetings that emphasize predictive, quantitative, and theory-driven research on topics prioritized by the MCB clusters and that intersect with other scientific disciplines within and outside of biology.
+Typically, MCB-supported meetings enable knowledge sharing between diverse scientists from a variety of research fields.
+Guidance on applying for conference and workshop funding is provided below.

-- Instructions for preparing proposals for supporting conference and workshop, as found in Chapter II.D.8 of the Grant Proposal Guide (see attached, also available on the NSF website, www.nsf.gov), must be followed.
-In addition, proposals must adhere to the MCB guidelines.
+- Applicants must follow instructions for preparing conference and workshop proposals as detailed in Chapter II.E.7 of the Proposal and Award Policies and Procedures Guide (PAPPG).
+In addition, proposals must adhere to the MCB guidelines noted here.

-- Proposals for conferences, symposia, and workshops should be submitted 6-12 months in advance of the scheduled date.
-The Division will rarely consider a conference and workshop proposal that is submitted less than 6 months from the date of the proposed event.
+- Proposals should be submitted 6-12 months in advance of the scheduled meeting.
+MCB will rarely consider a meeting proposal that is submitted less than 6 months ahead of the event.

-MCB encourages conference and workshop proposals in emerging and interdisciplinary areas of molecular and cellular biosciences.
-Conferences and workshops with disease-related goals, including the etiology, diagnosis or treatment of physical or mental disease, abnormality, or malfunction in human beings or animals, will not be supported by the Division.
-Conferences or workshops that include sessions related to human diseases or health only rarely will be supported.
-If a conference or workshop will include sessions related to human diseases or health, please contact a program director in the area of the conference or workshop before submitting a proposal.
+MCB encourages conference and workshop proposals on innovative, interdisciplinary research that advances molecular and cellular biosciences.
+Meetings with disease-related goals, including the etiology, diagnosis or treatment of physical or mental disease, abnormality, or malfunction in human beings or animals, will not be supported by MCB.
+Meetings that include sessions related to human health or disease will rarely be supported (in such cases, please contact a cognizant Program Director before submitting a proposal).

-- Most conferences and workshops are supported for only one year at a time, although support for multiyear conferences or workshops may be considered in rare instances.
+- Most conferences and workshops are supported for only one year at a time, although support for multiyear meetings may be considered in rare instances.

-- MCB provides support aimed at broadening participation of researchers who are young, early-career, or members of groups under-represented in life science.
-With only rare exceptions, all requested funds should be used for participant support, and should, therefore, appear on the budget in Box F, "Participant Support Costs."
-Such support can be used to defray costs for registration, room and board, or travel, and the nature of the support should be clearly articulated in the budget justification.
+- MCB supports broadening participation to include early-career investigators or members of under-represented groups in science.
+Funds can be used to defray costs for registration, room and board, or travel, and each line item in the budget should be clearly explained in the budget justification.

 - Supported participants should be members of the U.S. scientific community (e.g., individuals working in U.S. institutions).
-If funds are to be used to support scientists from foreign institutions, the request should be discussed beforehand with a Program Director.
+If NSF funds are to support scientists from foreign institutions, the request should be discussed beforehand with a Program Director.

-- MCB does not provide support for general costs of large meetings (e.g., society conferences) or for ongoing meeting series.
+- In most cases, MCB does not provide support for the general costs of large meetings (e.g., society conferences) or for ongoing meeting series.

 - Note that federal funds must not be used to pay for alcoholic beverages or for entertainment.

-- The budget justification should include information on the total conference or workshop budget (e.g., expected expenses, divided into a few general categories, and expected funding, with sources and requested amounts.)
+- The budget justification should include information on the total meeting budget (e.g., expected expenses, divided into a few general categories, and expected funding, with sources and requested amounts.)